Cieklin

 Cieklin is a village in the administrative district of Gmina Dębowiec, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
 It lies approximately 7 km south-west of Dębowiec, 13 km south-west of Jasło, and 62 km south-west of the regional capital Rzeszów.

-The village has an approximate population of 1,200.
-It was founded in the 13th century.
+The village was founded in the 13th century.
 It has a museum of skiing, and has been claimed to be the birthplace of skiing in Poland, the local history of the sport going back to the 19th century.